SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/redis.md

 ## Sample Log Message

-Here's a sample log message in Non-Kubernetes environment.
+Here's a sample log message in a non-Kubernetes environment.

 `5275:S 17 Mar 2021  19:13:38.138 * MASTER <-> REPLICA sync: Finished with success`